aio-libs-abandoned/aioes/docs/reference.rst

       A :ref:`coroutine <coroutine>` that retrieves one or more (or all) of the cluster nodes information.

-      :arg node_id: A comma-separated list of node IDs or names to limit the returned information; use ``"_local"`` to return information from the node you're connecting to, leave empty to get information from all nodes
+      :param node_id: A comma-separated list of node IDs or names to limit the returned information; use ``"_local"`` to return information from the node you're connecting to, leave empty to get information from all nodes
-      :arg metric: A comma-separated list of metrics you wish returned.
+      :param metric: A comma-separated list of metrics you wish returned.
 Leave empty to return all.
 Choices are ``"settings"``, ``"os"``, ``"process"``, ``"jvm"``,
           ``"thread_pool"``, ``"network"``, ``"transport"``,
           ``"http"``, ``"plugin"``
-      :arg flat_settings: Return settings in flat format (default: ``False``)
+      :param flat_settings: Return settings in flat format (default: ``False``)
-      :arg human: Whether to return time and byte values in human-readable format, default ``False``
+      :param human: Whether to return time and byte values in human-readable format, default ``False``

       :returns: resulting info